Les Paul

 During WW II, Les worked for the radio network of the American armed forces and made recordings that were broadcast all over the world.
 But no matter how hard he worked, the Germans seemed to be able to broadcast recordings just as well and often even faster.
 How was that possible?
 The answer came when Les found a device in an abandoned headquarters of the Germans.

-He immediately realized what it was used for.
-“Bing,” he said to Crosby, “I believe I now know how to sing on the radio, while at the same time on the golf course.”
 Instead of on plates, this device made recordings on a magnetic tape that could be used over and over again and that could be easily mounted with scissors and glue.

 Les now owned a large number of multi-recorded records and was determined to make them heard to the world.
 One day, when he was rejected by a record company again, Les’s workmen were busy fixing a sign with “Capitol Record” attached to a building.
 With some demos under his arm, he walked back inside, so that if someone stopped him, he could say he was on his way out.
 He went backward the stairs and came to the office of vice-president Jim Conkling.

 “Do you want to listen to one of my records?”
 Les implored.
-Conkling agreed.

 Les put the record on the record player and while guitar runs, such as those that had not been recorded before, filled the room, Conkling listened breathlessly.
-“How many of these types of records do you have?” he asked.
-“A lot,” Les said.
-“This is the worst.”
-Conkling pulled out a pen and scribbled a little on the back of an envelope.
-“Signe it,” he said and gave it to Les.
-That contract changed the history of pop music.

-“Lover”, Les Paul’s first single, was released in 1948 and was an instant hit.
+“Lover,” Les Paul’s first single, was released in 1948 and was an instant hit.
 The song started with warm bass tones, swelled into a mix of fast guitar sounds, and introduced the world for the first time to special sound effects such as reverberation.

 Just when “Lover” was released, Les drove a car that slipped off a slippery road and ended up in an abyss.
 The driver, a young singer named Colleen Summers, was not seriously injured, but Les broke his leg, back, the both shoulders and contracted a torn spleen.
 Eighteen centimeters of bone were removed from his right arm.
 The arm was set, but became infected, causing it to swell up to five times its normal size, and it seemed that he should be amputated.